nrfconnect/sdk-nrf/samples/bootloader/README.rst

 ============

 The public key hashes are not compiled in with the source code of the bootloader sample.
-Instead, they are stored in a separate memory region through a process called *provisioning*.
+Instead, they must be stored in a separate memory region through a process called *provisioning*.

-By default, the bootloader sample will automatically generate and provision public keys for the specified private key.
+By default, the bootloader sample will automatically generate and provision public key hashes directly into the bootloader HEX file, based on the specified private key and additional public keys.
-To facilitate the manufacturing process of a device with the bootloader sample, it is possible to decouple this process and program the sample HEX file and the HEX file containing the public key hashes separately.
+Alternatively, to facilitate the manufacturing process of a device with the bootloader sample, it is possible to decouple this process and program the sample HEX file and the HEX file containing the public key hashes separately.
 If you choose to do so, use the Python scripts in ``scripts\bootloader`` to create and provision the keys manually.